-13.21.4.1 ISSUING AGENCY: New Mexico Superintendent of Insurance.
+13.1.5.1 ISSUING AGENCY: New Mexico Office of Superintendent of Insurance.

-13.21.4.2 SCOPE: Except as otherwise provided, the rules in this part govern every adjudicatory proceeding, except any surcharge rate proceeding conducted pursuant to a notice of hearing issued by the superintendent on any matter delegated to the superintendent under the Medical Malpractice Act (MMA) or the rules adopted in Chapter 21 of Title 13 of the New Mexico Administrative Code, and to any request for hearing submitted to the superintendent, unless a more specific statutory or regulatory provision applies to the specific hearing type being conducted.
+13.1.5.2 SCOPE: Except as otherwise provided, the rules in this part govern every adjudicatory proceeding conducted pursuant to a notice of hearing issued by the superintendent of insurance on any matter delegated to the superintendent under the Insurance Code, and to any request for hearing submitted to the superintendent, unless a more specific statutory or regulatory provision applies to the specific hearing type being conducted.
+The rules in this part do not apply to (1) an informal hearing conducted pursuant to Section 59A-4-18 NMSA 1978 and its implementing rules, (2) if the law governing a request for hearing requires the superintendent to commence the hearing fewer than 91 days from the hearing request, or (3) to any hearing governed by 13.10.17 NMAC.